-Course Outcomes: On successful completion of the course the students will be able to course outcomes.
-On successful completion of the course the students will be use to CO No. Cognitive Abilities Course Outcomes 109II.1 Understanding The student will be able to UNDERSTAND the basic concepts of finance.
-109II.2 Remembering The student will be able to EXPLAIN the basics of capital and money market.
-109II.3 Remembering The student will be able to EXPLAIN the techniques of financial analysis like Ratio.
-109II.4 Remebering The Student will be capable of IDENTIFY and interpret the contents of financial statements prepared as per Company's Act - Schedule III requirements.
-109II.5 Applying The student will be able CALCULATE the working capital estimate and apply the methods to control the working capital requirements in industrial context.
+Course Outcomes: On successful completion of the course the students will be able to

+CO No. Cognitive Abilities Course Outcomes 109II.1 Understanding The student will be able to UNDERSTAND the basic 10911.1 Onderstanding concepts of finance.
+109II.2 Remembering The student will be able to EXPLAIN the basics of capital 10911.2 and money market.
+109II.3 Remembering The student will be able to EXPLAIN the techniques of 10911.3 Remembering financial analysis like Ratio.
+The Student will be capable of IDENTIFY and interpret 109II.4 Remebering the contents of financial statements prepared as per Company's Act - Schedule III requirements.
+The student will be able CALCULATE the working capital 109II.5 Applying estimate and apply the methods to control the working capital requirements in industrial context.